River Birch

 Low Maintenance Care

-- Mulching: Maintain a layer of mulch around the base to conserve moisture and protect roots.
+- Mulching: Apply mulch around the base to help conserve moisture, cool the root zone, and reduce competition from turf.

 Why Choose River Birch?